 A: The software client for AWS Client VPN is compatible with existing AWS Client VPN configurations.
 The client supports adding profiles using the OpenVPN configuration file generated by the AWS Client VPN service.
 Once the profile is created, the client will connect to your endpoint based on your settings.

 Q: What is the additional price to use the software client of AWS Client VPN?

 A: The software client is provided free of charge.
 You will only be billed for AWS Client VPN service usage.

 Q: What type of devices and operating system versions are supported?

-A: We currently support Windows 7 (and above) and macOS (64 bit versions of macOS High Sierra, Mojave, and Catalina) desktop devices.
-These include Windows 10 and macOS devices.
+A: We currently support 64-bit Windows 10 and macOS (High Sierra, Mojave, and Catalina) desktop devices.
 As new operating systems are released, we will add support for them quickly.

 Q: Do my connection profiles synchronize between all of my devices?